bhumika-8/PicPort/README.md

 - Create, update, and delete places (title, description, address, image)
 - Deleting a place also deletes the associated Cloudinary image
 - Fully responsive frontend with modern glassmorphism UI
-- Cloud-based deployment (Firebase for frontend, Render for backend)
+- Cloud-based deployment (Vercel for frontend, Render for backend)

 ## Technologies Used